awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

 + **sentimentResponse** – The result of an Amazon Comprehend sentiment analysis of the last utterance\.
 You can use this information to manage the conversation flow of your bot depending on the sentiment expressed by the user\.
 For more information, see [Sentiment Analysis](sentiment-analysis.md)\.

++ **kendraResponse** – The result of a query to an Amazon Kendra index\.
+Only present in the input to a fulfillment code hook and only when the intent extends the `AMAZON.KendraSearchIntent` built\-in intent\.
+The field contains the entire response from the Amazon Kendra search\.
+For more information, see [AMAZON\.KendraSearchIntent](built-in-intent-kendra-search.md)\.

 ## Response Format<a name="using-lambda-response-format"></a>